britram/rains-prototype/draft-trammell-rains-protocol.md

 - Zone-Nameset: an expression of the set of names allowed within a zone; e.g.
   Unicode scripts or codepages in which names in the zone may be issued.
-This allows a zone to set policy on names in support of the distinguishability property in {{I-D.trammell-inip-pins}} that can be checked by authority and oracle servers at runtime.
+This allows a zone to set policy on names in support of the distinguishability property in {{I-D.trammell-inip-pins}} that can be checked by RAINS servers at runtime.
 An assertion about a Subject within a Zone whose name is not allowed by a valid signed Zone-Nameset expression is taken to be invalid, even if it has a valid signature.
 The details of this type will be described in a separate document.
-- Registrar: Information about the organization that caused a Subject name to exist, for organization-level names.
+- Registrar: Information about the organization that caused a Subject name to exist, for registrant-level names.
-- Registrant: Information about the organization responsible for a Subject name, for organization-level names.
+- Registrant: Information about the organization responsible for a Subject name, for registrant-level names.

 For a given {subject, type} tuple, multiple assertions can be valid at a given point in time; the union of the object values of all of these assertions is